Bray Wyatt: Firefly Fun House and The Fiend (2019–2021)

 In September, his ring name was officially shortened to The Fiend – indicating a complete transition into what was formerly perceived to be Wyatt's alter ego.
 The Fiend returned on the October 2 episode of SmackDown and attacked Kevin Owens.
-After attacking Owens, he extended his hand to Alexa Bliss, which she took and smirked as they disappeared.
+After attacking Owens, he extended his hand to Alexa Bliss, which she took and smirked as they disappeared simultaneously.
 The Fiend had his first match on SmackDown the following week, defeating Owens.
 As part of the 2020 Draft in October, The Fiend was drafted to the Raw brand.
-He soon reignited his old feud with Randy Orton, and at TLC: Tables, Ladders & Chairs on December 20, Orton defeated The Fiend in a Firefly Inferno match before setting his body on fire.
-At Fastlane on March 21, 2021, The Fiend returned as a tweener, sporting charred skin and singed clothes; he attacked Orton with a Sister Abigail during his intergender match with Alexa Bliss, allowing Bliss to win by pinfall.
+He soon revived his old feud with Randy Orton, and at TLC: Tables, Ladders & Chairs on December 20, Orton defeated The Fiend in a Firefly Inferno match before lighting his body on fire.
+At Fastlane on March 21, 2021, The Fiend returned as a tweener, sporting charred skin and singed, melted clothes; he attacked Orton with a Sister Abigail during his intergender match with Alexa Bliss, allowing Bliss to win by pinfall.
 Another match between The Fiend and Orton was scheduled for WrestleMania 37.
-On the second night of the event on April 11, The Fiend returned and regenerated back to his pre-burned look; however, Bliss appeared during his match and black liquid began to pour down her face, distracting The Fiend and allowing Orton to win with an RKO.
+On the second consecutive night of the event on April 11, The Fiend returned and regenerated back to his pre-burned look; however, Bliss appeared during his match and black liquid began to pour down her face, distracting The Fiend and allowing Orton to win with an RKO.
 After a brief staredown between The Fiend and Bliss, the lights went out and the pair disappeared.
 On the following episode of Raw, Bliss declared that she no longer needed him and Wyatt's cheery Firefly Fun House persona returned in a Firefly Fun House segment, stating he was looking forward to a fresh start.
-This marked Wyatt's final appearance in this stint with WWE, as he was released on July 31.
+This marked Wyatt's final appearance in this stint with WWE, as he was released on July 31, ending his 12-year tenure with the company.